phcompeau/biological_modeling_course/_pages/coronavirus/structural_diff.md

 Our region of interest in the RBM is one of three sites with significant conformational differences between the SARS-CoV-2 and SARS-CoV spike proteins that were identified by Shang et al.[^Shang].
 We will now discuss each of these three locations and see how they affect binding affinity between the spike protein and ACE2.

-The differences will be challenging to visualize with a 2-D image, but if you followed the preceding tutorial, we encourage you to view the 3-D representation of the protein using VMD.
-Instructions on how to rotate a molecule and zoom in and out within VMD were given in our [tutorial on finding local protein differences](tutorial_multiseq).

 <!--

 SARS-CoV-2 chimeric RBD complexed with ACE2 (PDB entry <a href="https://www.rcsb.org/structure/6vw1" target="_blank">6vw1</a>).